-Most children spend some time staying with friends and relatives at some time during their childhood, however, for some children these arrangements can be longer term.
+Most children spend time staying with friends and relatives at some time during their childhood, however, for some children these arrangements can be longer term.

 Private fostering is the term used to describe an arrangement made privately (that is without the involvement of the local authority) between a child's parents and a carer of their choice.